jayp822/application-ally-deployed/README.md

 ## Deployment

-The current deployment of the application can be accessed [here](https://applicationally.vercel.app/).
+The current deployment of the application can be accessed at (https://applicationally.vercel.app/).

 ## Technologies Used